ssadedin/ximmer/eval/README.md

 add a lot of calls that you don't get from the others, so if you want a quick analysis you can leave it out.

 **NOTE:** In both cases above the VCFs are optional.
-If you provie them then variant allele balance will be annotated over CNVs that are called so that you can review the evidence from LOH or distortion of balance for support of the CNVs called.
+If you provide them then variant allele balance will be annotated over CNVs that are called so that you can review the evidence from LOH or distortion of balance for support of the CNVs called.